CBEP-SoCB-Details/FOCB_Nutrients/Analysis/FOCB_TN_Analysis.md

 <img src="FOCB_TN_Analysis_files/figure-gfm/compare_gam-1.png" style="display: block; margin: auto;" />
 The GAM also provides similar results.
-The primary effect of using any of these models to provide estimates of typical site conditions is that by pooling errors, we end up with lower estimates fof error at sites with small sample sizes.
-W have little evidence of unequal variances at differen t sites, so this is probably a real benefit.
+The primary effect of using any of these models to provide estimates of typical site conditions is that by pooling errors, we end up with lower estimates of error at sites with small sample sizes.
+W have little evidence of unequal variances at different sites, so this is probably a real benefit.

 #### Compare Log Linear and Robust Log Linear Models